esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 # MQTT security hardening

 The default Helm scripts for esthesis dependencies deploy an MQTT broker with no security configured.
-This may be convenient to make sure everything works in your environment, however by bo means this is a production-ready setup.
+This may be convenient to make sure everything works in your environment, however by no means this is a production-ready setup.
 As esthesis uses the topic names to connect device IDs with the actual devices managed in the system, it is of paramount importance to enable security in MQTT before you expose your installation outside a controlled network.